 I don't want to believe the way the demons do.

-The demons are the ultimate acknowledgers of who Christ was and is, the ultimateacknowledgers of who Jesus was and is.
+The demons are the ultimate acknowledgers of who Christ was and is.
 And they’re right!
 But it doesn’t save them.
 Because no one is saved just by “correct belief.”
 Sinners are saved when they give up on anything but Christ’s cross and blood being what saves them—start-to-finish.
 You, me—but not the demons!
 They despise “for you” as it would apply to them, are its active haters.
 (Funny, how they were the first on earth to recognize who He really was, knew they were subject to anything He decided to do to them: “What have you to do with us, Jesus, Son of the Most High?”)

 I know I'm a sinner and I know I can't create faith or muster it up.